 \subsection{Power of rational exponent}

-To our knowledge, as the computation on irrational number exponent is still not clear, we here only consider the exponent $a$ in $\mathbb{Q}$, which is also the superset of $\mathbb{F}$.
+Since the pow computation with irrational number exponent is still not clear, we just consider the exponent $a$ in $\mathbb{Q}$, which is also the superset of the finite field $\mathbb{F}$.
 In this case, the power function will become a multi-valued function.
 In the real task, we believe that only the principal value is the desired result.
-Therefore, when the base number is positive, we here solve the corresponding principal value.
+Thus, when the base number is positive, the corresponding principal value will be gotten.
 However, when the base number is negative, the \emph{complex number} will be inevitably involved.
-Whatever, it is a problem that should be determined in the specific task, in this paper, with the help of the identity
+Whatever, it is a problem that should be determined in the specific task.
+Considering the identity

-where $u$ is negative.
-The choice of value is determined by the choice of $(-1)^{\alpha}$ and its value can be defined in the specific task (e.g., define $(-1)^{\frac{1}{3}}=-1$).
-The detailed protocol is shown in algorithm \ref{alg: SecPow2}.
+where $u$ is negative, the choice of value is determined by the choice of $(-1)^{a}$ and its value can be defined in the specific task (e.g., define $(-1)^{\frac{1}{3}}=-1$).
+The detailed protocol \texttt{SecPRE} is shown in Algorithm \ref{alg: SecPow2}.

-The round of communication is $5$ and the communication size is $(6n+1)(n-1)l$.
-A common case is computing the positive square root, in this case, the base number is positive naturally, and the rounds and size of communication will decrease to $3$ and $(3n+1)(n-1)l$.